matrix-org/matrix-spec-proposals/proposals/3030-jump-to-date.md

 `"errcode":"M_NOT_FOUND",` (example error message `"error":"Unable to find event from 1672531200000 in direction f"`).

-In order to solve the problem where a remote federated homeserver does not have all of the history in a room and no suitably close event, we also add a server API endpoint `GET /_matrix/federation/v1/timestamp_to_event/{roomId}?ts=<timestamp>?dir=[f|b]` which other homeservers can use to ask about their closest `event_id` to the timestamp.
+In order to solve the problem where a homeserver does not have all of the history in a room and no suitably close event, we also add a server API endpoint `GET /_matrix/federation/v1/timestamp_to_event/{roomId}?ts=<timestamp>?dir=[f|b]` which other homeservers can use to ask about their closest `event_id` to the timestamp.
 This endpoint also returns `origin_server_ts` to make it easy to do a quick comparison to see if the remote `event_id` fetched is closer than the local one.
 After the local homeserver receives a response from the federation endpoint, it should probably should try to backfill this event via the federation `/event/<event_id>` endpoint so that it's available to query with `/context` from a client in order to get a pagination token.

 The heuristics for deciding when to ask another homeserver for a closer event if your homeserver doesn't have something close, is left up to the homeserver